RauchLukas/Article-PCSS_for_Construction-A_survey/readme.md

-# Article - Semantic point cloud segmentation with deep learning-based approaches for the construction industry: A survey
+# Article - Semantic point cloud segmentation with deep learning-based approaches for the construction industry: A Survey

 Repository to the MDPI, Applied Science article: Semantic point cloud segmentation with deep learning-based approaches for the construction industry: A survey